mccanne/sharkfest/README.md

-# The Zed Project: Stumbling Upon a New Data Model for
+# The Zed Project: Stumbling Upon a New Data Model
-  | Search and Analytics while Hacking on Packets
+ while Hacking on Packets

 > This README comprises a presentation I gave at Sharkfest '21
 > at 8-9am on September 17, 2021.
 You can reproduce all the examples